nopara73/LongevitySpecificTraining/README.md

 ## Inspiration
 The naming choice of Longevity Specific Training (LST) is a tribute to Bryan Haycock’s Hypertrophy Specific Training (HST) from the year 2000.
 Haycock fused real science and bro science to create HST — an evidence based, full body training system that changed the way we lift, bro.
 Similarly to HST, LST fuses real science with the practical realities of longevity athletes.
-But unlike HST, which started out from the premise that resistance training is ideal for its goal: muscle growth, we cannot make such an assumption for our goal: longevity.
-Therefore our first and most important task will be to figure out what set of exercise systems is optimal for longevity.
+But unlike HST, LST starts where HST begins.
+HST started out from the premise that resistance training is ideal for its goal: muscle growth, we cannot make such an assumption for our goal: longevity.
+Therefore the objective of our project is to figure out what combination of exercise systems is optimal for longevity.

 ## Methodology